YOUR VERCATOR® SOFTWARE QUESTIONS ANSWERED

 Step 1: Upload data or connect data source

-Vercator Cloud currently requires 1 scan per file only.
+Vercator services currently require 1 scan per file only.

 Due to the nature of the algorithm Vercator uses, scan data that is input in pts may cause issues if they are not generated with the scanner position at 0,0,0.
 This is because the scanner position has to be calculated.